The Amarna - a tail of Two Times © Robert Cole 2024

 Aspects:

 From the wounds, we can see the murder seems to have been a graphic and fluid scene, not the result of a crimes trial and execution.
 Therefore we can imagine an active coup stopped in progress.
-A good study might ask who were the actors in Thebes at this time and who may have been go-betweens?
+A good study might ask who were the actors in Waset (Thebes) at this time and who may have been go-betweens?
 Or who would have been thought so, by the Younger lady?

 It also may be true